Here are management / manager interview questions and answers for fresher as well experienced candidates to get their dream job.

 Some of the paperwork that I would handle for another department on an occasional basis.

-I will contribute my experience and knowledge .
+I will contribute my experience and knowledge.
 I have vision.
-I am experienced in the areas that this company will need to grow and I have a plan that will facilitate that growth.
+Moreover, I have necessarily experienced in the areas that this company will need to grow and I have a plan that will facilitate that growth.

 I would state the news, the reasons behind the news/decision, and I would focus on the positives.
-I would also take time to ask for any questions or feedback and answer accordingly.
+I would also take time to ask questions or feedback and answer accordingly.

 I will have an initial one on one meeting with the new employee to let them know what my expectations are and also learn about how they like to be managed.
-That way I will understand how to be effective when I communicate with them.
+That’s a way I will understand how to be effective when I communicate with them.

 I make sure that there are no distractions when I am speaking to the employee.
-We will meet on a one-on one basis and I will clearly state what the expectation is.
-I will ask if they have any questions and ask them to re-state it so we are on the same page.
+We will meet on face to face, and I will clearly state what the expectation is.
+I will ask if they have any questions and ask them to re-state it, so we are on the same page.

-Me and the employee, together , will create achievable goals based on the company goals and their own personal goals.
-On a regular basis I will give feedback to my employees on how they are performing.
+Me and the employee, together, will create achievable goals based on the company goals and their own goals.
+On a regular basis, I will give feedback to my employees on how they are performing.

 I would show them their performance history so they can see the drop in their performance.
 I would then ask them why it has changed.
 I would reaffirm my commitment to help the employee get back on track and offer actionable steps.
 I would ask for the employee’s input as well and draw an action plan for improvement based on this.

 I would diffuse the situation by speaking to each employee individually about the situation.
-After understanding each side, I would come up with some mutual solutions for the conflict.
-I would then bring the employees together and mediate a resolution.
+After understanding each side, I will find some mutual solutions for the conflict.
+Then I bring both the employees together and mediate a resolution.